marcusmcb/npchatbot/README.md

 #### Visit the npChatbot project website <a href="https://www.npchatbot.com">here</a>!

+This repo contains the source code the npChatbot desktop software for PC & Mac.

-This repo contains a complete chatbot solution for DJs streaming live sets on Twitch that adds a suite of chat commands which allow your viewers to interact with your Serato play history in real-time as you play tracks.
+npChatbot is a utility app for DJs who stream live on Twitch using Serato.

+Once downloaded, installed, and authorized with Twitch, npChatbot enables a series of interactive music discovery commands that allow your viewers to search your play history in real-time.

-This is done by use of the TMI.js library to connect the chatbot to your Twitch channel and the Live Playlist feature in Serato DJ Pro to transmit track info for each track played during your set.
+npChatbot also has the option to authorize the app with your Spotify account, allowing you to create and update playlists of your DJ sets with each song you play, which you can easily share with your streaming community using the included <strong>!np playlist</strong> command.

-The desktop app is written with Node/TypeScript and packaged via Electron.
+The app is built and packaged with Electron, utilizing NodeJS, React, custom CSS, and a mix of both JavaScript and TypeScript.

 <hr>